-Karnataka exit polls: Don’t rely on exit polls, we are coming back, says Siddaramaiah

-- Karnataka elections: Upset over lack of basic facilities in her village, elderly woman attempts suicide at polling booth

-- Karnataka assembly elections 2018: Exit polls predict fractured mandate, tight race between BJP and Congress
+Karnataka assembly election 2018: Siddaramaiah says exit polls ‘weekend entertainment’

-Dismissing Saturday’s exit polls results which predicted that the BJP would get the largest number of seats in the new assembly, Karnataka Chief Minister Siddaramaiah on Sunday asked his supporters not to worry about that and ensured them the Congress is coming back to the state again.
+Dismissing Saturday’s exit polls results where most predicted that the BJP would get the largest share of seats in the assembly election, Karnataka Chief Minister Siddaramaiah on Sunday said he was confident the Congress will return to power and asked party workers to enjoy the weekend.

 “Exit opinion polls are entertainment for the next 2 days.
 Relying on poll of polls is like a person who can’t swim crossing a river on foot relying on a statistician who told him the average depth of the river is 4 feet.
 Please note average of 6+4+2 is 4.
 At 6 feet you drown,” he said in a tweet.